tanyakaushaljournalist/supply-chain-hearing-aids/index.md

 Two weeks later, Warick visited the library again and asked one of the librarians a question, who acknowledged that Warick has hearing loss and used the library’s microphone and headphones to communicate with Warick.

 Warick has had hearing loss since childhood.
-She uses an advanced earbud hearing aid for her day-to-day activities but she still requires close captioning on video calls.
+She uses an advanced earbud hearing aid for her day-to-day activities but she still requires closed captioning on video calls.

-Like Warick’s experience, living with hearing loss became more difficult during the pandemic, even with a hearing aid.
+Like Warick, life with hearing loss became more difficult during the pandemic, even with a hearing aid.

 Jordan Murray in Phoenix, Arizona has been hearing impaired since birth.
-With a single mother and no insurance, access to an advanced hearing aid wasn’t easy.
+With a single mother and no health insurance, access to an advanced hearing aid wasn’t easy.
 In 2021, Murray began working at a local convenience store.
 The customers would verbally attack him when he couldn’t understand them even after explaining that he has hearing loss.
-He eventually quit his job.
+He eventually quit his job but he couldn't afford a hearing aid.

-Due to the high costs of hearing aids and no insurance, Murray’s mother began crowdfunding to buy him a hearing aid.
+Murray’s mother began crowdfunding to buy him a hearing aid.
 With the added attention from the Beltone Foundation, Murray finally got a hearing aid in October 2021.

 Warick and Murray are part of the growing population of individuals with hearing loss in North America, and many of them don’t have a hearing aid, nearly 25 million in the US.
 Without assistive technology, those with hearing loss are more susceptible to social and cognitive decline which can cause depression, anxiety, and even dementia.

 <img src="https://user-images.githubusercontent.com/103539517/176731778-470e6b19-dbe0-450b-903c-898782bebb92.png" width="450" height="450"/>

 But not everyone could get a hearing aid during the pandemic.